How to get enough sleep?

 Before you take a sleeping pill.
 Before you invest hundreds of dollars in an expensive, state-of-the-art mattress, before you do anything, take a look at your bedtime rituals.
-Remember the last time you had a great night of sleep.
+Remember back to the last time you had a great night of sleep.
 What did you do then?
 That would make a great starting point.

 Being ritual driven doesn’t have to be stifling.
 The thing is, however, you have to figure out what the rules are for you before you go and violate them.

 Learn to drive within the lines on the road.

 After you master that, then you can work toward being the equivalent of a stunt driver when it comes to sleeping.
 You’ll be an expert when it comes to getting enough shuteye.